Miokasa/2024Fall_projects/README.md

 # Analyzing Cryptocurrency data (Bitcoin), and its connection with laws and regulations passed
 ### Overview
 This project investigates the relationship between Bitcoin price fluctuations and the introduction of laws and regulations related to cryptocurrency.
 By analyzing Bitcoin's historical price data alongside key legal events, the goal is to uncover insights into how legal frameworks influence the cryptocurrency market.
+Please look at final_version_crypto_analysis.ipynb for the final version of the code.
 ### Team Members
 [Ananyaa Tanwar](mailto:atanwar2@illinois.edu)
 [Danni Wu](mailto:miokasa@illinois.edu)
 [Mengyao Wang](mailto:mengyao66666@illinois.edu)

 ### Datasets Used
+bitcoin_historical_data, sp500_data, results_US(law data), US_types(new column added compared to the original law data)

 ## Hypotheses
 ## (Ananyaa) Hypothesis 1: Crypto price volatility increases substantially in the days following the implementation of regulatory policies.